-- 1. Slide the swivel ends (A) of the main bow (B) over the aft pre-drilled holes in the windshield frames (C) and insert the pins (D). - 2.
-Unfold the canvas top and slide the swivel ends of the forward legs (E) over the forward pre-drilled holes in the windshield frames and insert the pins. - 3.
-Slide the eye ends (F) of the aft legs (G) into the deck hinges (H) and insert the pins (I). - 4.
-No adjustments to the bow jaw slides (J) should need to be made as they are preset during manufacturing.
-Before attempting to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.
+- 1. Slide the swivel ends of the main bow (A) over the aft holes (B) in the side windshield frames and secure with the pins. - 2.
+Insert the end eyes (C) of the aft braces (D) into the deck hinges (E) and secure it with the pins (F). - 3.
+Unfold the canvas and slide the swivel ends of the forward braces (G) over the forward holes (H) in the side windshield frames and secure with the pins. - Since the jawslides (I) were preset during manufacturing they should not need to be adjusted. - However, if you think the jawslides need to be adjusted, obtain the correct measurements from your selling dealer.